immortalcosmo/c19_visual/README.md

-# COVID 19 Data and Disualization
+# COVID 19 Data and Visualization

 ### bigqueryCounty.py
 Uses SQL with Google BigQuery to obtain public data and write to .csv.